vuongxuongminh/go_router_plus/README.md

 ### Mark screen as an initial screen

-To setup initial path (the first screen user will see) in traditional way, we will set `initialPath` argument of `GoRouter` factory.
-When using this package initial screen is the screen implementing `InitialScreen` interface (blank interface).
+To setup initial path (the first screen user will see) in traditional way, we will set `initialPath` argument of `GoRouter` factory but when using this package you need to create the screen implements `InitialScreen` interface instead.

 ```dart
 class LoginScreen extends Screen implements InitialScreen {